0xB10C/b10g/_posts/2019-03-20-The-incomplete-history-of-Bitcoin-development.md

 {: .text-justify}

 Around the same time the [development process moves](#2010-other-moved-to-github) from SVN to GitHub.
-And famous [contributors](#2011-other-new-contributors) like TheBlueMatt, sipa, laanwj and gmaxwell join the project.
+Which leads to famous [contributors](#2011-other-new-contributors) like TheBlueMatt, sipa, laanwj and gmaxwell join the project.
 In mid 2011 the [BIP progress](#2011-other-first-bip) for Bitcoin Improvement Proposal is introduced.
 In the last quarter of 2011 and the first of 2012 the community discusses [various proposals](#2011-other-p2sh) that allow the receiver of a transaction to specify the script needed to spend it.
 Out of them P2SH is implemented and merged.
 {: .text-justify}

 In fall 2012 the [Bitcoin Foundation](#2012-other-bitcoin-foundation) is announced.
-It hopes to be for Bitcoin what the Linux Foundation is for Linux.
+The Bitcoin Fundation hopes to archive for Bitcoin what the Linux Foundation does for Linux.
-However the announcement of the Bitcoin Foundation isn't welcome by the community.
+However the announcement isn't welcome by the community.
 Early on people raise the fear of development centralization.
 {: .text-justify}

 Bitcoin version [v0.8.0 is released](#2013-release-0-8-0) in spring 2013 .
 Two weeks after the release an [unexpected hardfork](#2013-bug-hardfork) splits the network in nodes that have and haven't yet upgraded.
 The hardfork is resolved fairly quickly.
-Different miners react by shifting their hashpower to the chain valid for both upgraded and not upgraded versions.
+Different miners react by shifting their hashpower to the chain valid for both upgraded and not upgraded nodes.
 {: .text-justify}

 In late 2013 the Bitcoin Software is [rebranded to Bitcoin Core](#2013-other-rebranding-to-core).